bgauduch/terraform-azure-demo/demo-terraform-101/step3-outputs/readme.md

 ```

 ## Usage
-Apply deployment (ouputs will be displayed at the end):
+Apply deployment (ouputs will be displayed once completed):
 ```bash
 terraform apply
 ```

-Display outputs values after deployment:
+You can also display outputs values after deployment, using the Terraform state:
 ```bash
 terraform output
 ```